weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 After import, when your workload is mostly querying, experiment with vector cache limits that are less than your total dataset size.

 Vectors that aren't currently in cache are added to the cache if there is still room.
 If the cache fills, Weaviate drops the whole cache.
 All future vectors have to be read from disk for the first time.
 Then, subsequent queries run against the cache until it fills again and the procedure repeats.
 Note that the cache can be a very valuable tool if you have a large dataset, and a large percentage of users only query a specific subset of vectors.
 In this case you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.

-## Deletions

-Cleanup is an async process runs that rebuilds the HNSW graph after deletes and updates.
-Prior to cleanup, objects are marked as deleted, but they are still connected to the HNSW graph.
-During cleanup, the edges are reassigned and the objects are deleted for good.

 ## When to skip indexing